troglobit/redir/README.md

 clean, not limited to line mode, is small and lightweight.
 If you want access control, run it under xinetd, or inetd with TCP wrappers.

-Redir listens for TCP connections on a given port, and, when it recieves a connection, then connects to a given destination `address:port`, and pass data between them.
+Redir listens for TCP connections on a given port, and, when it receives a connection, then connects to a given destination `address:port`, and pass data between them.
 It finds most of its applications in traversing firewalls, but, of course, there are other uses.